Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Applications

 \section{Applications}

-In this section we apply the developed procedures in the problem of estimating the causal effects of pharmacological treatment for \textit{attention-deficit/hyperactivity disorder} (ADHD) upon the scores obtained by diagnosed Norwegian schoolchildren in national tests using observational data.
+In this section, we apply the developed procedures in the problem of estimating the causal effects of pharmacological treatment for ADHD upon the scores obtained by diagnosed Norwegian schoolchildren in national tests using observational data.

 ADHD is a neurodevelopmental disorder identified by a consistent pattern of inattention and hyperactivity-impulsivity that impacts an individual's social, academic, or occupational functioning \citep{icd11, apa2022dsmvtr}.
 Roughly 2---6\% of children and adolescents receive a diagnosis of ADHD worldwide, making it among the most prevalent mental health conditions in young individuals \citep{cortese2023incidence}.
 Those diagnosed with ADHD often experience an elevated occurrence of various negative life outcomes, such as reduced quality of life, substance abuse, accidental injuries, academic underachievement, and unemployment \citep{faraone2021world}.
 Children's school performance has been examined due to its potential as an early indicator of other long-term adverse outcomes \citep{shaw2012systematic, fredriksen2014childhood}.
-While treatment with stimulant medication has documented effects on the reduction of symptoms \citep{Cortese2018-qd}, its impact is more modest on various school-related outcomes including educational performance, classroom behavior, grade point averages, and school completion rates \citep{faraone2021world, Storebo2015-dz}.
+While treatment with stimulant medication has documented effects on the reduction of symptoms \citep{Cortese2018-qd}, its impact is more modest on various school-related outcomes including educational performance, classroom behavior, grade point averages, and school completion rates \citep{faraone2021world, Storebo2015dz}.
 Yet, it has been noted that these small benefits may not fully translate into improved learning or better standardized test scores \citep{pelham2022effect,JANGMO2019423}.
 Given such weak and ambiguous evidence, the clinical significance of these effects remains unclear, highlighting the need for accurate and unbiased estimations of effect sizes.